Apple just updated the AirPods Pro 2 with new features

 Adaptive Audio

 After using it for a few days, the feature actually works very well.
 At first, it almost feels as if you have noise cancellation on but it’s sneaky how it’s able to make sure you still enjoy your music but let you hear what’s going on around you.
-It’s really helpful especially when walking the sidewalks of Bangkok that motorcycles frequently use much to our dismay.
+It’s really helpful especially when walking the sidewalks of Hong Kong that cars frequently use much to our dismay.

 Conversation Awareness